The Lucky Penny Program

 The Lucky Penny Program follows an industry-standard timeline that prioritizes quality, collaboration, and market readiness:

-(Below based upon 24 month timeline)
+(Below based upon 36 month timeline)

 • Intensive manuscript development

-• Editorial coaching and revision
+• 1x1 editorial coaching and revision

 • Illustrator search and selection

-• Illustrator contracted
+• Illustrator contracted (author only mentorships)

 • Full illustration process

-Months 18–20
+Months 24–26

 • Final editorial review